SparDL: Distributed Deep Learning Training with Efficient Sparse Communication

 \textbf{Observation.} Previous study~\cite{DBLP:conf/ppopp/0002H22} has observed that the indexes distribution of the selected sparse gradients from each worker changes slowly with regard to iterations.
-Besides, the number of sparse gradients after Bruck All-Gather based SAG also changes slowly as shown in the Figure~\ref{fig:bsag}.
+Besides, the number of sparse gradients, after using Bruck All-Gather to synchronize gradients among teams, also changes slowly, as shown in Figure~\ref{fig:bsag}.
 Thus, if we make an additional top-$h$ selection with a suitable number $h$ before Bruck All-Gather communication and change $h$ slowly in the subsequent communication rounds, we can make the number of gradients after Bruck All-Gather near $L(k,d,p)$.
-In this way, using additional top-$h$ selection can reduce the bandwidth cost with no excessive gradients are lost compared to using selection during communication.
-Therefore, we propose the Bruck based sparse All-Gather algorithm (B-SAG).
+In this way, using additional top-$h$ selection can reduce the bandwidth cost with no excessive gradients lost compared to using selection during communication.
+Therefore, we propose the Bruck-based sparse All-Gather algorithm (B-SAG).

 \textbf{Solution.} First, we specify the range of $[\tfrac{k}{P},\tfrac{dk}{P}]$ for $h$ when the number of gradients after B-SAG is equal to $L(k,d,p)$.
 The lower and upper bounds are taken as entirely non-overlapping and entirely overlapping gradient indexes between different workers, respectively.
 Second, through the Figrue~\ref{fig:bsag}, we can find that the number of gradients after Bruck All-Gather is stable within successive iterations.
 And there are some fluctuations throughout the training process.
 Thus, we need to obtain a suitable value of $h$ as soon as possible to make the number of gradients after B-SAG close to $L(k,d,p)$, and then adjust $h$ according to the fluctuation.
 Therefore, we propose a compression ratio $h$ adjustment algorithm for B-SAG, which is motivated by the CWnd algorithm~\cite{DBLP:journals/ccr/DukkipatiRCCHAJS10}.